joyyyq/Books/README.md

 - Oct Thunderstruck
 - Nov The Nurture Assumption: Why Children Turn Out the Way They Do
 - Dec The Fifth Discipline: The Art & Practice of The Learning Organization

+For 2024
+- Jan The Birth of Tragedy
+- Feb 我是猫
+- Mar 人间词话
+- Apr A Higher Loyalty
+- May When I Stop Talking, You'll Know I'm Dead
+- Jun
+- Jul
+- Aug
+- Sep
+- Oct
+- Nov
+- Dec